Arlington, New Jersey: Geography

-Arlington is a neighborhood in Kearny in the western part of Hudson County, New Jersey, United States.
+Arlington is located in the northwestern part of Kearny on the ridge between the New Jersey Meadowlands and the Passaic River.
+New Jersey Route 7, known as the Belleville Turnpike, creates the border with the Bergen County town of North Arlington, which takes its name in relation to this community.
 Kearny Riverbank Park runs along the neighborhood's Passaic River shore.
 Arlington Memorial Park cemetery is located on Schuyler Avenue.